Skip to main content

 standing seam Galvalume metal roof on family home

-However, like any roofing material, Galvalume roofing comes with its set of drawbacks that need careful consideration.
-RoofCrafters has been working with Galvalume since we started our business more than 30 years ago, and while it is one of the most popular metal roofing choices, we do think there are some things you ought to consider.
+However, like any roofing material, Galvalume roofing has some drawbacks that need careful consideration.
+RoofCrafters has been working with Galvalume since we started our business more than 30 years ago, and while it is one of the most popular metal roofing choices, we do think there are some things you want to consider.

-That being said, if you’re reading this article, you may be considering Galvalume for your next roofing system, and you’re curious about the pros and cons.
+That being said, if you’re reading this article, you may be considering Galvalume for your next roofing project.
 Well, dear reader, you’re in luck!
 In just a few short moments, you’ll learn what Galvalume roofing is, its advantages and drawbacks, and if a Galvalume roof is right for you.
 Let’s get started!

 2 story home with a galvalume metal roof